ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 Follow the steps below to start a debug session with configurations.
 All the configurations need to be added in the `launch.json` file.

-1. Open the folder, which includes the Ballerina program you want to debug, and select the file.
+1. Open the folder, which includes the Ballerina program you want to debug and select the file.

 2. Press the **Control + Shift + D** keys (for Mac: **Command + Shift +D**) to launch the Debugger view.